How To Dress like a Duke

 The Duke weathered challenging British winters in style, thanks to his armoury of long weather-ready coats.
 He wore them immaculately cut but capacious enough to wear over a suit or jacket.
 This traditional Loden Coat, with its deep invert back pleat, ticks all the boxes.

 The British Made Tweed Cap

 Ideal for driving and roaming about Balmoral, this Scottish tweed cap is one of a collection of Cordings caps designed and made in the UK in styles that have remained practical and good looking down the generations.
 Rather like the Duke of Edinburgh himself.

-Prince Charles is a man who wears clothes very well indeed, bringing to classic British menswear a cool suaveness that has won many admiring glances on his globe-trotting royal tours.
+King Charles III is a man who wears clothes very well indeed, bringing to classic British menswear a cool suaveness that has won many admiring glances on his globe-trotting royal tours.
 From an athletic youth in swim shorts and polo wear, he has matured into a distinguished dapper dresser.
 He favours polished, beautifully-made, Savile Row suiting and classic outerwear with a slightly less structured silhouette than the slim cuts worn by his sons.

 The King strives admirably to combine style with sustainability.
 For him recycling is no passing fad; some coats have been in his wardrobe 30 years and more.
-At home in the country and in his garden, tweed is a trusty staple.
-In a rich, soft 100% Donegal cloth, weighty yet supple, this coat is an investment piece the Prince of Wales would appreciate – especially the traditional and practical raglan sleeves and the jetted front pockets with buttons
+At home in the country and in his garden, King Charles is rarely seen without his famous overcoat.
+In a beige wool covert twill this coat is an investment piece the King would appreciate – especially the peaked lapel and gauntlet cuff.

 The British Made Tweed Field Coat